quii/learn-go-with-tests/http-server.md

 ### `http.ListenAndServe(":5000"...)`

 `ListenAndServe` takes a port to listen on a `Handler`.
-If the port is already being listened to it will return an `error` so we are using an `if` statement to capture that scenario and log the problem to the user.
+If there is a problem the web server will return an error, an example of that might be the port already being listened to.
+For that reason we wrap the call in `log.Fatal` to log the error to the user.

 What we're going to do now is write _another_ test to force us into making a positive change to try and move away from the hard-coded value.